-The Trigger input, Trigger output and Logic connectors are not supported by RealView ICE v3.0.
+Note The Trigger input, Trigger outpICE v3.1. out and Logic connectors are not supported by RealView

 6.1.3 Capture rates

 The ETM on the target board can output 4, 8, or 16 trace data bits.
 Half-rate clocking enables data to be output from the ETM on both edges of TRACECLK.
 This effectively halves the clock frequency.